vuhung16au/awesome-compose/wordpress-mariadb-redis/README.md

 - Redis object caching (2 instances)
 - NGINX with reverse proxy and load balancing
 - phpMyAdmin for database management
+- Automated backup and restore scripts for databases and volumes
 - HTTPS support with self-signed certificates
 - Health checks for all services to ensure automatic restarts